Iximiel/plumed-tutorial-pycv/README.md

 # Using PyCV
 ## Installation

-_Note that currently we are working on a simpler installation procedure, and some names may change_
+_Note that currently we are working on a simpler installation procedure, and some names may change.
+The actual version canno be called from within the plumed python interface_

 For compiling the plugin you just need pybind11 and numpy.
 I always recomend to create and ad-hoc environment for your projects: